ARTICLE

 Income Taxes

-Republican Platform: Vows to make the TCJA permanent.
-The platform also states the party wants to eliminate taxes on tips.
-Former President Trump has also entertained the idea of eliminating taxes on Social Security benefits.
-On a related note, Republicans have also expressed interest for a larger child tax credit.
-Under Former President Trump’s forthcoming policies, it is estimated that the top 1% would see their after-tax income rise by $47,000 in 2026, according to the recent Wharton study.
+Trump’s Platform: Vows to make the TCJA permanent.
+Trump also wants to eliminate taxes on tips.
+He’s also considered eliminating taxes on Social Security benefits.
+Republican leaders have also expressed interest in a larger child tax credit.
+Under Trump’s plan, the top 1% would see their after-tax income rise by $47,000 in 2026, according to a recent study by the Wharton School of the University of Pennsylvania.
+After the Wharton study, Trump suggested amending the SALT cap higher for larger deductions.
+Trump and congressional Republicans included the SALT cap, which limits a taxpayer’s state and local tax deduction to $10,000, in the TCJA.
+The cap primarily impacts high earners in high-tax states.

 Tariffs